ArduPilot/ardupilot_wiki/copter/source/docs/project-news.rst

 -  Oct 14, 2011: Copter 2.0.48 released.
 The PWM output has been set to 400hz (to counter the low pass filter in most Turnigy PWMs).
 The DCM's Roll and Pitch gains were lowered to .03 (recommendation of Hein Hollander).
-Mavlink has gotten a re-work for performance and memory savings.
+MAVLink has gotten a re-work for performance and memory savings.

 -  Oct 7, 2011: Copter 2.0.47 released.
 Fixed RTL overshooting bug.